 The Panama Papers coverage was the result of a collaboration orchestrated by the Washington, D.C.-based International Consortium of Investigative Journalists (ICIJ).
 In existence since the 1990s, the Panama Papers is the ICIJ’s 25th major global investigative project.

-Others in recent years were notable too: “Offshore Secrets”; “China Leaks”; the “Luxembourg Files”; and the “Swiss – HSBC– Leaks.”
-They all share the same trademarks: data-driven investigations using sophisticated digital algorithms for mining “news,” encrypted platforms for collaboration, and utter secrecy.
+Others in recent years were also notable: “Offshore Secrets”; “China Leaks”; the “Luxembourg Files”; and the “Swiss—HSBC—Leaks.”
+They all share the same trademarks— data-driven investigations using sophisticated digital algorithms for mining “news,” encrypted platforms for collaboration, and utter secrecy.
 What’s new this time is the far greater scale of the project.
-The ICIJ demonstrated it can handle far more technological complexity, herd 107 news organizations, and shake the foundations of governments worldwide.
+The ICIJ demonstrated that it can handle far more technological complexity, herd 107 news organizations, and shake the foundations of governments worldwide.
 That has never been done before and suggests a greater level of investigative and news organization management sophistication going forward.

 What is important to note is how the ICIJ defined and managed the issues in the coverage.
 The Panama Papers ICIJ coverage fueled the rising global populist force, decrying what it sees as the persistent failure of the super-rich and of many corporations to be “good” citizens.
 It’s not just companies and individuals using shell companies to break the law.
 It’s the perception that the “1%” is not paying their fair share of taxes and that, by implication, means causing the rest of the world to suffer more than necessary.

 First, plan for the fact that data-driven journalism will only get bigger.
-That means any company could find itself directly or indirectly dragged into a global avalanche of news managed by the ICIJ or one of the other dozen or so similar organizations around the world, many times the size and impact of The New York Times, The Wall Street Journal, and Bloomberg combined.
-In fact, none of those publications were invited to join the ICIJ network for the Panama Papers story, which tells you something else about how the global news industry is evolving (The New York Times, however, has since joined the ICIJ).
+That means any company could find itself directly or indirectly dragged into a global avalanche of news managed by the ICIJ or one of the other dozen or so similar organizations around the world, many times the size and impact of the New York Times, the Wall Street Journal, and Bloomberg combined.
+In fact, none of those publications was invited to join the ICIJ network for the Panama Papers story, which tells you something else about how the global news industry is evolving (the New York Times, however, has since joined the ICIJ).